History of Duke Blue Devils football: Mike McGee era (1971–1978)

 Mike McGee returned to his alma mater from East Carolina to serve as head football coach in late 1970.
 Duke continued in the mediocrity and sub-par on-the-field performances that had been seen under Harp, going 37–47–4 overall.
 McGee's two best years were 1971 and 1974, in which his Duke teams went a mediocre 6–5.
 McGee was dismissed after the 1978 season.

 McGee led the Blue Devils to a 6–5 record in his first season.
 Duke began the season strong, winning its first four and five of its first six.
 Future NFL offensive linesman Ed Newman played as an offensive lineman and defensive lineman, and was a Football All-American in 1971 and a Football All-ACC in 1971 and 1972.
 However, Duke would lose to Navy and Georgia Tech in consecutive weeks before getting what would be its final win of the season against West Virginia.
 McGee's Blue Devils lost its last two games of the season to Wake Forest and North Carolina.
 In 1972, Duke finished 5–6.
-Duke began the season with losses to #7 Alabama, #12 Washington and #19 Stanford.
+Duke began the season with losses to No. 7 Alabama, #12 Washington and #19 Stanford.
 After defeating Virginia, the Blue Devils lost to NC State.
 Duke then won its next four, defeating Clemson, Maryland, Navy and Georgia Tech.
 The Duke Blue Devils lost its last two games of the season to Wake Forest and #16 North Carolina.
 In 1973, the Blue Devils finished 2–8–1.
-After losing to #9 Tennessee and defeating Washington to start the season, the Blue Devils embarked upon a six-game losing streak before tying Wake Forest.
+After losing to No. 9 Tennessee and defeating Washington to start the season, the Blue Devils embarked upon a six-game losing streak before tying Wake Forest.
 The last game of the season saw the Blue Devils defeat North Carolina by a score of 27–10.
 The 1974 season saw the Blue Devils go 6–5.
 After dropping the season opener to NC State, Duke won four straight; defeating South Carolina, Virginia, Purdue and Army.
 Duke then lost consecutive games to Clemson and #12 Florida.
 After defeating Georgia Tech and Wake Forest the next two weeks, Duke closed the season with losses to Maryland and North Carolina.